moon-diller/lcd_co2/README.md

 | GPIO 3 (SCL)  | SCL        |
 | GND           | GND        |
 | GND           | WAK        |

+Also GPIO 26 pin controls status led, but it is optional and does not affect the interaction between devices.

 ## Usage
 Enable RPi SPI and I2C interfaces.